sergiocanalesm1/programacionCientificaTrabajos/README.md

 # programacionCientificaTrabajos
 Personal Workspace for SCientific Programation Course.
-Used Matplotlib, Numpy and Scipy libraries
+Used Matplotlib, Numpy, Scipy and Tkinter libraries